 - Consistent monitoring of student progress

-They’ll also consult with school personnel and students’ families and work with teachers and students to implement plans.
-They can provide trainings to teachers, aides, and support staff, too, to ensure that they understand best practices when working with students who present challenging behaviors.
+They can also provide training to teachers, aides, and support staff to ensure that they understand best practices when working with students who present challenging behaviors.

 - Observing and collecting accurate data about student behavior and progress

 - Nurturing student social skills through focused interactions

 - Updating the team on a regular basis

 - Training parents on how to reinforce treatment plans outside of school

 RBTs have received a paraprofessional certification in behavior analysis.
 They help provide a variety of behavior-analytic services and are closely supervised by an RBT Supervisor and/or an RBT Requirements Coordinator.

 How Behavioral Health Specialists Support Students and Schools

 One of the main roles that behavioral health specialists play is in the Functional Behavior Assessment (FBA) process.
 FBAs help behavioral health specialists identify why certain behaviors occur and then design a plan to modify or replace that behavior with healthier behaviors by using the following steps: